 I am interested in "computers" .
 What major should I choose?

 You should narrow down your interest to "software" or "hardware".
 That is, if you are interested in writing instructions for computers to accomplish tasks efficiently and in a secure manner, you would choose either Computer Science or Computer Information Systems.
-If your interest is more along the lines of hardware - system setup, networking, installation etc - you should look at the Telecommunications Systems Management program.
+If your interest is more along the lines of hardware - system setup, networking, installation etc - you should look at the Cybersecurity and Network Management program.

 I want to study at a local community college for a year or so.
 Will my classes transfer smoothly to Murray State?